He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 One steamy May morning, in the fastidiously antique, vast parlor of the century-old Gasparilla Inn, the most expensive of the handful of hotels on the island, sunlight streamed in from the outside, and giant overhead fans pushed the musty air.

-Regney sat in a cushioned wicker chair, browsing through clippings of the day’s news.
+Regnery sat in a cushioned wicker chair, browsing through clippings of the day’s news.
 Incongruously, he wore a bright yellow spandex biking shirt.
 When he stood to introduce himself, his hand trembled as he offered it.

 “Bill,” he said, introducing himself.

 He’s frail and a bit bent, with thinning white hair and bushy eyebrows, but he is still spry, and announced plans for a 15-mile bike ride as soon as the interview was over.
 Speaking about a wide range of subjects, he folded his legs and looked off into the distance, wearing a serious expression and avoiding eye contact.
-When the questions got personal, about his family, for example, or his perceived failings, he answered calmly, but began clicking his ball point pen, in and out, in and out.
+When the questions got personal, about his family, for example, or his perceived failings, he answered calmly but began clicking his ballpoint pen, in and out, in and out.

 For the first quarter hour, the subject of race did not come up.
 Then suddenly he introduced it.
 “I’m not all that race conscious,” he said, brightly at first.
-“I say ‘vive le difference!’”
+“I say ‘vive la différence!’”

 “I’m most comfortable around Europeans,” he went on, as if describing a preference for tweed suits rather than twill.
-But soon his preoccupation got serious, “I just like living around people with whom I’m most comfortable, and that’s white.”
+But soon his preoccupation got serious: “I just like living around people with whom I’m most comfortable, and that’s white.”

 Soon he corrected himself.
 “Yes, I’m race conscious,” he said.
-“In my ethno state,” he explained, “I would exclude, as a rule of thumb, non-whites, non-Europeans, wherever, however you want to define them.
+“In my ethnostate,” he explained, “I would exclude, as a rule of thumb, non-whites, non-Europeans, wherever, however you want to define them.
 So, that includes blacks.
-We keep getting back to blacks, but we've got to throw in Han-Chinese, have to throw in Amerindians, people who are distinctly different.”
+We keep getting back to blacks, but we've got to throw in Han Chinese, have to throw in Amerindians, people who are distinctly different.”

-In a subsequent email, he said that even without any laws in place, the process of total segregation is further along than most people are willing to admit: "Ironically, on a sublimated basis, most white Americans, left included vote quietly with their feet and occupy segregated neighborhoods where their children attend lily white schools with a few Asians tossed in for verisimilitude.
+In a subsequent email, he said that even without any laws in place, the process of total segregation is further along than most people are willing to admit: “Ironically, on a sublimated basis, most white Americans — left included — vote quietly with their feet and occupy segregated neighborhoods where their children attend lily-white schools with a few Asians tossed in for verisimilitude.

 Asked whether he considers Jews to be white, Regnery cocked his head and said, “That’s a good question!”
 Turning to “racial science,” he said that DNA shows Ashkenazi Jews are half white, while Sephardic Jews are not white at all.
 If he ever gets his ethnostate, he said, he might allow some Jews to live there, but not others.
 He joked that Paul Gottfried, one of his Jewish allies years ago, would be OK.